coodoo-workhorse/workhorse/README.md

 _TODO_

-### On-Demand / Direct execution
+### On-Demand-Jobs
-This is the default for most of the fire-and-forget task you have in mind
+This is the default job, that is executed based on the position in the queue.

 #### How to use
-Just call `createExecution()` on your worker instance.
+You just have to call the function `createExecution()` on your worker instance.
 It returns the ID of the resulting execution so you can log or track it afterwards.

 #### Example
 ```java